idaholab/MontePy/doc/source/starting.rst

 You can access the importance for a specific particle type by its name.
 For example: ``cell.importance.neutron`` or ``cell.importance.photon``.

-You can also quickly get the information by passing an instance of:class:`~mcnpy.particle.Particle` as a key to importance.
+You can also quickly get the information by passing an instance of:class:`~montepy.particle.Particle` as a key to importance.
 For example: ::

     for particle in problem.mode: